awsdocs/aws-elemental-mediapackage-user-guide/doc_source/ltov-reqmts.md

 **Live\-to\-VOD asset requirements**
 The live\-to\-VOD asset must meet these requirements:
 + It must start in the past, at the same time or after the live stream started\.
 + It must be no longer than the time specified in the **Startover window** on the endpoint\.
 If the endpoint has a window of 30 minutes, the live\-to\-VOD asset can't be longer than 30 minutes\.
 An endpoint can have a maximum 9 or 18 hour startover window, depending on the endpoint type\.
-A live\-to\-VOD asset also can't the window limit for the endpoint\.
-For startover window limits by endpoint, see the *Time\-shifted manifest length limit* in [Live Hard Limits](limits-live.md#hard-limits)\.
+A live\-to\-VOD asset also can't the window quota for the endpoint\.
+For startover window quotas by endpoint, see the *Time\-shifted manifest length quota* in [Live Hard Quotas](limits-live.md#hard-limits)\.
 + It must have a start and end time that's within the startover window on the endpoint\.